All Episodes

 In fact, we called it.

-And we've already got rules and fines in place for businesses that hire illegals, and it isn't working out very well.
+And we've already got rules and fines in place for businesses that hire illegals.

 Yeah.

-Um violence is immoral.
+Violence is immoral.

-Um, I don't even agree with that.
+And I don't even agree with that.

 Well, I mean, okay.

-Uh I don't think this needs to be done violently, as we talked about.
+I don't think this needs to be done violently, as we talked about.

 I agree.

-Antis should not be acting violently towards these ICE agents.
+Anthony should not be acting violently towards these ICE agents.

 How many incidents?

-No, there we go back to January 6th.
+No, there we go.

 That's how you know you've lost the argument.

-Oh no, they are the ICE agents.
+Oh, no, they are the ICE agents.

 No, they literally are.

-How many innocent American citizens are they beaten?
+How many innocent American citizens are?

-And that's not a very smart argument.
+They're a smart guy, and that's not a very smart argument.

 Yeah.

-I respectfully said that.
+I respectfully say that.

 Hold on a second.